pydicom/pydicom/doc/old/base_element.rst

   >>> ds[0x10,0x10].value
   'Last^First^mid^pre'

-When using the tag number directly a :class:`DataElement<dataelem.DataElement>` instance is returned, so :class:`DataElement.value<dataelem.DataElement.value>` must be used to get the value.
+When using the tag number directly a :class:`~dataelem.DataElement` instance is returned, so :attr:`DataElement.value<dataelem.DataElement.value>` must be used to get the value.

 .. warning::